Exploring the potential of ChatGPT for feedback and evaluation in experimental physics

 For the Objectives item, most AI feedback was classified as \textit{correct application}.
 These responses typically verified whether the stated objectives were consistent with the activity and met the formal requirements of the rubric.
 For example, the AI noted that “the general objective of determining the reaction time is consistent with the experimental activity.”
 In some cases, the model also identified deviations from the task instructions, such as confusing objectives with procedural statements.
 A substantial fraction of responses (13\%) were classified as \textit{reasonable but superficial}.
 These comments generally provided broad validation without referencing specific textual evidence from the report (e.g., “the objectives are present, clear, and properly structured”), which limited the traceability of the justification.

 \paragraph{Theoretical background}

-For the Theoretical background item, most AI responses were classified as \textit{correct application}.
+For the Theoretical background item, most AI responses fell into this category.
 In these cases, the model recognized the relevance of the physical model presented and its connection with the experimental activity.
 For example, the AI noted that “the free-fall model is included with the relevant equations,” and acknowledged the presence of statistical concepts used in the later data analysis, such as Gaussian distributions and uncertainty.